7asanmakki/CineBase/CineBase/README.md

 ## 📖 Overview

 **CineBase** is a modern, responsive Movie Database Web Application built with **React + Vite**.
-It allows users to search, browse, and explore movies with rich details, trailers, and a beautiful dark-themed UI inspired by the CineBase logo colors (red, white, black).
+It allows users to search, browse, and explore movies with rich details, trailers, and a beautiful dark-themed UI.
 CineBase is deployed live at [cinebase-three.vercel.app](https://cinebase-three.vercel.app/).

 ---

 ## 🚀 Features

 ### 🎨 UI/UX & Design
-- **Dark Mode Only:** The entire app uses a sleek dark theme with a red/white/black palette matching the CineBase logo.
+- **Dark Mode Only:** The entire app uses a sleek dark theme for a cinematic experience.
 - **CineBase Logo:** Custom SVG logo in the navbar for brand identity.
 - **Responsive Design:** Fully optimized for desktop, tablet, and mobile.
-- **Flexible Navbar:** Improved navigation bar with better spacing, alignment, and logo integration.
+- **Flexible Navbar:** Improved navigation bar with better spacing, and alignment.
 - **Consistent Card Layouts:** Movie cards and details are visually consistent and responsive.

 ### 🔍 Search & Discovery